atlasphp/Atlas.Orm/README.md

 disconnected from the database.
 Use Atlas records as a way to populate your domain entities, or use them directly for simple data source interactions.

-Atlas is ready for side-project and experimental use.
+Atlas is stable for production use.
 Please send bug reports and pull requests!

 Documentation is in [the docs directory](./docs/index.md).